Daniel-KM/Omeka-S-module-BulkImport/README.md

 Installation
 ------------

-This module requires the module [Log] and optionnaly [Generic].
+This module requires the module [Log] and optionaly [Generic].
 An external xslt 2 processor may be needed if you import xml files that are not importable with xlt 1.
 Some specific readers or processors may need some other modules.